Josef Meixner: his life and his orthogonal polynomials: Follow-up of Meixner's 1934 paper

 \subsection{Acknowledgements}

 We are very grateful to Dr.~Michael Meixner (Aachen), who provided one of us (PB) with many documents about his father Josef Meixner.
 We also express our thanks to Prof.~Janine Splettstoesser (G\"oteborg), who passed to us some recollections by people who were around in Aachen as assistant or student in the days of Meixner's professorship.
 Thanks also to Prof.~Ernst G\"orlich and Prof.~Clemens Markett (both from Aachen), who helped us with literature (the latter also kindly pointed out some errata in a previous version).
-Finally we thank Prof.~Alessandro Di Bucchianico (Eindhoven) for helpful comments about Sheffer polynomials. {Selected Publications by Meixner\footnote{\cite{Me1}--\cite{Me16} are papers on orthogonal polynomials and hypergeometric functions, \cite{Me7}--\cite{Me15b} are papers on spheroidal wave functions and Mathieu functions, and \cite{B}--\cite{MeSchWo} are books and Handbuch articles.} } \oldthebibliography=\thebibliography \oldendthebibliography=\endthebibliography \renewenvironment{thebibliography}[1]{ \oldthebibliography{#1} }{\oldendthebibliography} 0.5cm \begin{footnotesize}
+We thank Prof.~Alessandro Di Bucchianico (Eindhoven) for helpful comments about Sheffer polynomials.
+Finally we thank \mbox{Andrius} Kulikauskas, who observed in the previous version an unforgivable error in our expression of the weights for which the Meixner polynomials are orthogonal. {Selected Publications by Meixner\footnote{\cite{Me1}--\cite{Me16} are papers on orthogonal polynomials and hypergeometric functions, \cite{Me7}--\cite{Me15b} are papers on spheroidal wave functions and Mathieu functions, and \cite{B}--\cite{MeSchWo} are books and Handbuch articles.} } \oldthebibliography=\thebibliography \oldendthebibliography=\endthebibliography \renewenvironment{thebibliography}[1]{ \oldthebibliography{#1} }{\oldendthebibliography} 0.5cm \begin{footnotesize}